 - View Vice episodes on YouTube: Trawling Winnipeg’s Rivers for the Bodies of Unsolved Murder Cases; Searchers: Highway of Tears; A Family's Desperate Search for a Missing Woman Police Can't Find

-- Kwe: Standing with Our Sisters edited by Joseph Boyden: Dozens of writers and artists add their voice to a call for action
+- Kwe: Standing with Our Sisters: Dozens of writers and artists add their voice to a call for action

 - Finding Dawn (NFB film): Illustrates the deep historical, social, and economic factors that contribute to the epidemic of violence against Indigenous women in this country.

 The United Church works to live out the promise to walk together in the Spirit of Christ.
 The Healing Fund helps address harms from the legacy of the residential schools.
 The Justice and Reconciliation Fund supports the gathering of Indigenous and non-Indigenous peoples to mend broken relationships.
 The church has also formed groups who are intentionally Living into Right Relations by engaging communities to walk side by side, Aboriginal and non-Aboriginal, and respond to the Truth and Reconciliation Commission’s Calls to Action.

 In early 2004, the United and Anglican Churches joined with the Native Women’s Association of Canada (NWAC) to launch the Sisters in Spirit campaign, raising concerns about elevated levels of violence against Aboriginal women.
 In 2005, the federal government established a $10 million fund to help Sisters in Spirit do research and education, and develop a database of missing and murdered Indigenous women and children.
 In 2010, the government transferred funding for the database to the RCMP, whose missing persons database, however, does not have a specific focus on Indigenous women.